Webhook Security and Verification

 Full guide to documenting webhook security verification methods in NeoArc Studio.
 Covers HMAC-SHA256 signatures, asymmetric key verification, shared secrets, mutual TLS, bearer tokens, basic authentication, and security-related decision documentation.

 Webhook security verification is the most critical element of any webhook integration.
 Without proper verification, consumers cannot distinguish legitimate deliveries from malicious payloads.
-NeoArc Studio supports documenting seven verification methods that cover the full spectrum of webhook security patterns, from HMAC signatures used by Stripe and GitHub to mutual TLS used in financial services.
+NeoArc Studio supports documenting multiple verification methods that cover the full spectrum of webhook security patterns, from HMAC signatures used by Stripe and GitHub to mutual TLS used in financial services.

 Verification Method Comparison